Oghma-Infinium/Apostasy/README.md

  5. Press `Ctrl+S` on your keyboard to save the file.
  6. Open Wabbajack and continue the installation process.

+>[!TIP]
-> It is suggested to have a program installed on your PC that can open `.json` files, like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/).
+> It is suggested to have a program installed on your PC that can open `.json` files, like [Notepad++](https://notepad-plus-plus.org/) or [Visual Studio Code](https://code.visualstudio.com/)

 </Details>

 #### Problematic Files

->[!NOTE]
->Wabbajack frequently has trouble downloading mods hosted on sites other than Nexus.
+Wabbajack frequently has trouble downloading mods hosted on sites other than Nexus.
 These files are listed below for your convenience.
->You will need to manually download these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Apostasy](#downloading-and-installing-apostasy) section.
+You will need to manually download these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Apostasy](#downloading-and-installing-apostasy) section.

 Google Drive Files:

 - [High Poly Head v1.4 (SE)](https://drive.google.com/uc?id=15_0njBUjHKidNnJPmLXEygzGVWsA3Zbq&export=download)
 - [Dint's BDOR Hairs](https://drive.usercontent.google.com/download?id=1tpY3bDs-LR6rptf8oPUfraKs1CkxJJB3&export=download&authuser=0)
 - [Dint's HairPack 02](https://drive.usercontent.google.com/download?id=1Ts0sQz3hDxhCeS_LUnXJQFuws_qbw9YQ&authuser=0)